James Madison Bell: California, Ohio and other states

 In January 1864, he attended a celebration for the first anniversary of the Emancipation Proclamation in Cincinnati.
 He read "The Day and the War" at Platt's Hall, dedicating the poem to John Brown, whom he called "The Hero, Saint and Martyr of Harpers Ferry."
 His most famous poem describes the significance of the Battle of Milliken's Bend, the first battle that African-American soldiers fought in the war.
 They fought heroically.
 The soldier's dedication changed the perception among the military and civilian northerners that in fact blacks did make good fighters; They encouraged more than 150,000 black men to enlist in the Union Army and they earned the respect of the Union.

 Bell moved to Toledo, Ohio, in 1865.
 He then lived in other places, all the while continuing to plaster and give lectures.
-He expressed his impressions about the "history of slavery, the Civil War, emancipation, and the Reconstruction era" in long verse-orations, often between 750 to 950 lines.
+He expressed his impressions about the "history of slavery, the Civil War, emancipation, and the Reconstruction era" in long verse-orations, often between 750 and 950 lines.
 Although about a dozen of his poems were short, like the satire, "Modern Moses, or 'My Policy'" Man about President Andrew Johnson.
 Some of his most appreciated poems were "Lincoln", "Emancipation", "The Dawn of Freedom", and "The Future of America in the Unity of Races, Valedictory of Leaving San Francisco, Song for the First of August".
 Through his verses, he advised freedmen on their rights and duties as a citizen, human liberty, and to be responsible as free people.
 According to William Wells Brown, he delivered "soul-stirring appeal" befitting the subjects of his prose and bringing the words on the printed page to life.
 His audience members had inspired "enthusiasm of admiration".
 Rev. Benjamin W. Arnett, a friend from church, often traveled with Bell on the lecture tour.
 Arnett said of his audience members: "Many a young man who was not an honor to his race and a blessing to his people received the first spark of inspiration for true greatness."